emreyolcu/drag-scroll/README.md

 > for DragScroll while it is running.
 > *However, you should not remove it from the list of trusted applications
 > while it is running without first unchecking the box next to its name.
-> Otherwise, your mouse might become unresponsive.*
+> Otherwise, your mouse might become unresponsive, requiring a reboot to fix.*

 If you want the application to run automatically when you log in, do the following: